 - Genesis 1:5, “And God called the light Day, and the darkness he called Night.
 And there was evening and there was morning [sunrise, Heb. boqer], one day” (cf. Genesis 1:8, 13, 19, 23, 31).
 The Hebrew word for morning is boqer, which means “sunrise”, “end of night”, “coming of daylight”, and “beginning of day”.
 Therefore, note the order of the day, “And there was evening [sunset] and there was morning [sunrise], one day”, which means the day ended and then came night then sunrise started a new day.
 Clearly, the complete day does not end at sunset or midnight, but the day started at dawn in the beginning.

 *Also notice these passages confirming the day starts before sunset when a day goes on through sunset into evening:

-Matthew 26:17 & Mark 14:12 – “Now on the first day of unleavened bread the disciples came to Jesus, saying, ‘Where will you that we make ready for you to eat the Passover?’”
+- Matthew 26:17 (& Mark 14:12), “Now on the first day of unleavened bread the disciples came to Jesus, saying, ‘Where will you that we make ready for you to eat the Passover?’”
 It is the first day of unleavened bread when Jesus sent Peter and John to prepare for the Passover even though the Passover Lamb was roasted at twilight and eaten in the night.
-Evidently, the daytime before the night of the Passover was considered the first day of the Passover Feast presenting the day before the night in a complete day.
+As in the Old Testament, the daytime before the night of the Passover was considered the first day of the Passover Feast presenting the day before the night in a complete day.